gosukiwi/ninjablaze/README.md

  * More jutsus
  * Let users choose jutsus
  * Add OPTIONS button in game page, like hearthstone, so you can quit and stuff
+ * Add logging, mostly for the server events